nawafAlsaadi/DevBuddy/AutoCRUD.Presentation/README.md

 # DevBuddy: Your Automated Development Assistant

-**DevBuddy** is a command-line tool designed for use on Windows operating systems exclusively,  designed to streamline development by automating repetitive tasks like generating CRUD  (Create, Read, Update, Delete) and Faker classes.
+**DevBuddy** is a command-line tool designed to streamline development by automating repetitive tasks like generating CRUD  (Create, Read, Update, Delete) and Faker classes.
 CRUD operations are fundamental for any database-driven application, allowing users to manage their data effectively.
 Faker classes, on the other hand, are used to create mock data that mimics real-world data structures, which is essential for testing and development environments.By using DevBuddy, developers can save time.

+---

+## Compatibility

+Please note that this tool is designed for use on Windows operating systems exclusively as of now.

 ---